 At the 1988 trade deadline, the Calgary Flames acquired Rob Ramage and Rick Wamsley from St. Louis.
 Ramage, a quality defenceman, only played two seasons in Calgary, while Wamsley backed up Mike Vernon in net.
 Both were part of the Flames' 1989 Stanley Cup team.

-In return for Ramage and Wamsley, the Blues received forward Brett Hull — you may have heard of him.
+In return for Ramage and Wamsley, the Blues received forward Brett Hull -- you may have heard of him.
 Hull was a promising young forward at the time, but his career took off in St. Louis.
-He had four 100-point campaigns in St. Louis, including an 86-goal season in 1990-91, and he was inducted into the Hockey Hall of Fame in 2009.
+He had four 100-point campaigns with the Blues, including an 86-goal season in 1990-91, and he was inducted into the Hockey Hall of Fame in 2009.

 1991: Pittsburgh loads up for Cup run, courtesy of Hartford